Solertis/Otrera/README.md

 with character skills and stats while a specific game would define its own classes and fill in its own values.

-The two concepts can be tightly coupled.
-Otrera users need not create general purpose engines.
-An engine can include all of the necessary content for a game, making the engine and game effectively one product.
-This is the ideal approach for people who want to make a unique game with unique rules that are not copied in any other system.
+The two concepts can be tightly coupled, with engines locked to a specific game, or completely independent for users wishing to create general purpose engines.

 Otrera provides the following tools:

 1. Full-fledged engine builder to allow for the creation of original character development and combat systems.
-Users can then publish, modify, and patent their unique game systems.
+Users can then publish, modify, and sell their unique game systems.

 2. Character builder and content editing tools.
 Users can upload spreadsheets to quickly add hundreds of content items.